Category Archives: Horror

 Nanny (2022), Anna Diop, Prime Video

 Sometimes you watch a movie that tells its story so refreshingly well, that you want to talk to someone about it immediately.
 You want to discuss the parts that thrilled, delighted and surprised you.
-But then you remember that you watched the movie all by yourself, which means that unless you want to strike up a conversation with the stranger next to you once the movie is over, you can’t.
+But then you remember that you watched the movie all by yourself, which means that unless you want to strike up a conversation with the stranger next to you once the credits roll, you cannot.
 You also remember that you write spoiler-free movie reviews; meaning you still can’t mention the most fun specific details.

 Written/directed by Nikyatu Jusu; the film in question that proved to be a rather pleasant surprise is Nanny; a drama/horror/thriller starring Anna Diop, Michelle Monaghan, Sinqua Walls and Leslie Uggams.